NEWS: Is the IDSA trying to stop the broadcast of UNDER OUR SKIN? Apparently so.

 From the UNDER OUR SKIN blog:

-Open Eye Pictures has recently learned that the UNDER OUR SKIN.
+Open Eye Pictures has recently learned that the Infectious Diseases Society of America (IDSA) has been trying to stop the television broadcast of its award-winning documentary on Lyme disease, UNDER OUR SKIN.
 Working behind the scenes, IDSA officers and members have been contacting the Public Broadcasting Service (PBS), the National Educational Telecommunications Association (NETA), and local PBS stations, calling our film “dangerous for viewers” and full of “conspiracies.”
-(IDSA) has been trying to stop the television broadcast of its award-winning documentary on ,

 The Public Broadcasting Service (PBS) was created in 1967 to “provide a voice for groups in the community that may otherwise be unheard,” and serve as “a forum for controversy and debate” by broadcasting programs that “help us see America whole, in all its diversity.”